jhotta/dd-omegat/target/dd-docs/content/integrations/zendesk.md

 To complete the integration, enter your information in [Datadog](https://app.datadoghq.com):

 1. Visit the [Zendesk integration tile](https://app.datadoghq.com/account/settings#integrations/zendesk) or navigate to it by clicking Integrations in the left side menu, then clicking the Zendesk integration tile.
 Then click on the *Configuration* tab.
 1. Enter your Zendesk domain.
-This is the text that appears before zendesk.com. e.g. If your Zendesk is located at https://*my-company*.zendesk.com, your domain will be *my-company*.
+This is the text that appears before zendesk.com. e.g. If your Zendesk is located at https://*my-company*.zendesk.com, your domain will be *my-company*。
 1. Enter your Zendesk username.
 1. Paste the Zendesk API Token you received in step 5 above.
 1. Click the Install Integration button.